Coaches have nominated and chosen Erika Stout (17s) as Oahe Volleyball’s May 2017 Players of the Month.

 Emry is motivated by her family, and tries to work on reading the opponent’s defense and wants to get better at blocking and hitting.
 A lot of high school players show a difference in the way they play in practice and in games, but Emry runs through drills with game-like effort that has been noticed by multiple coaches in the club.

 When she’s not playing volleyball, she loves to watch the Tapp sisters and Sarah Wilhite of the Minnesota Gophers volleyball team.
-Emry also has success in several track and field events, likes math, and hopes to be a teacher to nurse as an adult.
+Emry also has success in several track and field events, likes math, and hopes to become a teacher or nurse as an adult.

 Reghan Westcott of the 12-2s team was nominated by her coaches because “She has a desire to learn the game and puts forth her best effort to better her skills.”